mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 18:20

 And then, you [are] analyzing and synthesizing.
 If you feel good: "That's good; that is my life."
 If you don't feel good: "That is not my life."
 So, you're confused.
 So analyzing [is] two sided, always.
 But if you do zazen like this, that zazen is nothing but psychology and philosophy, science.
-I don't think [that kind of] zazen is religious zazen, I don't think [that kind of] zazen is [the] zazen which allows you to be free from psychology, philosophy, [and] any kind of science, and human suffering.
+I don't think [that kind of] zazen is religious zazen, I don't think [that kind of] zazen is [the] zazen which allows you to be free from psychology, philosophy, any kind of science, and human suffering.

 Anyway, shikantaza is the zazen which allows you to be free from any kind of feeling you can see.
 You shouldn't attach to it.
 All you need to do is, *see* that.
 If you see that, there is no reason why you have to be tied up with your feelings.
 You can see [this] during zazen.
 From beginning to end, what you have to do is, in shikantaza – all delusions, dullness, distraction, any kind of feeling – drop off.
 That is zazen, which you have to do.
 We *have* to do.